COMP2811-Group-54/COMP2811CW3/README.md

    - Stores CSV files (2021–2024) for quick access.

 5. **`<project>/languages`**
-   - Contains a language file with raw `.xml` files and compiled translations for internationalisation.
+   - Contains the language files in raw `.xml` and the compiled translations for internationalisation.

 ---